NARKOZ/ginatra/README.md

 - irc://irc.freenode.net/git - for any other problems I had
 - Picol Project (http://picol.org) - for the icons
 - sr - For help with a large sinatra error
+- raggi - For a refactor and several feature suggestions

 Screenshots
 -----------